mikelemilia/ped-conformational-analysis/README.md

 ### Run with custom dataset

-In order to test our code with different PED, you must provide a custom path (pointing to their location) as parameter or simply insert the PED .pdb (or .ent) file inside the `data` folder.
+If the path to folder containing PED files is not specified, `data` folder of this project is considered the default input folder.
+So, in order to test our code with different PED, you must provide a custom path (pointing to their location) as parameter or simply insert the PED .pdb (or .ent) file inside the `data` folder.

 To provide a custom path, you can use `-p` flag, as in the following example: